NHS Nightingale hospitals - COVID-19

 Result

-Both sites have been successfully converted within the allocated timescale (two weeks for Preston and three for Deeside), providing 553 beds to house COVID-19 patients and ease the pressure on the NHS hospitals.
+Both sites were successfully converted within the allocated timescale (two weeks for Preston and three for Deeside), providing 553 beds to house COVID-19 patients and ease the pressure on the NHS hospitals.

 Supporting the NHS...
 A video diary